 Which kind of buildings are possible to build using the modular construction technology?

-Is there any difference between traditional and modular buildings design process?
+Is there any difference in design process between traditional and modular buildings?

 The off-site modular construction requires more coordination during the design/ construction processes and forces developers to make decisions earlier.